WalterSmuts/easyfft/README.md

 complex_array.ifft_mut();
 ```

+### The `fallible` feature
+The `DynRealDft` struct has some associated operations which can panic.
+This is
+because the rust language does not have the ability to encode properties of the
+length of slices in the type system.
+This might become possible in the future
+if the rust team manages to extend const generics to fully fledged
+[dependent types].
+For now, we're limited to using arrays where we can ensure
+these properties.
+If safety is your primary concern I recommend you take a step
+back and consider if you REALLY need to work with slices instead of arrays.
+Many applications can get away with knowing the size of their signal at compile
+time.
+You can opt out of these panic-able operations by removing the `fallible`
+feature flag, which is enabled by default.

 #### Footnotes
 [^panic]: While this could be true in theory, in practice it most probably is not.
 There could be bugs in this crate or it's dependencies that may cause a panic,
 but in theory all the runtime panics have been moved to compile time errors.

-[^fallible]: The `DynRealDft` struct has some associated operations which can
-panic.
-This is because the rust language does not have the ability to encode
-properties of the length of slices in the type system.
-This might become
-possible in the future if the rust team manages to extend const generics to
-fully fledged [dependent types].
-For now, we're limited to using arrays where
-we can ensure these properties.
-You can opt into these panic-able operations
-via the `fallible` feature flag.
-This brings slices up to feature parity with
-arrays, but you opt out of the "**won't panic™**" guarantee of this crate.
-I do
-recommend you take a step back and consider if you REALLY need to work with
-slices instead of arrays.
-Many applications can get away with knowing the size
-of their signal at compile time.

 [FFT]: https://en.wikipedia.org/wiki/Fast_Fourier_transform
 [rustfft]: https://docs.rs/rustfft/latest/rustfft/